-As the very last paragraph of the CCRA's Information Circular 87-2R (September 27, 1999) makes clear:
+As the very last paragraph of the Canada Revenue Agency's ("CRA" - formerly the "Canada Customs and Revenue Agency", or CCRA) Information Circular 87-2R (September 27, 1999) makes clear:

 Part 12 - Customs Valuations

 225. The methods for determining value for duty under the current provisions of the Customs Act resemble those outlined in this circular.
 However, differences do remain.
 The Department is not obliged to accept the value reported for duty when considering the income tax implications of a non-arm's length importation.